HarperDB/documentation/docs/getting-started/getting-started.md

 # Getting Started

-HarperDB was built by developers for developers, which means getting started should be simple.
+HarperDB is designed to be easy and simple to get started with.

 The quickest way to get up and running with HarperDB is with [HarperDB Cloud](../harperdb-cloud/README.md), our database-as-a-service offering, which this guide will utilize.